Bulk quantum corrections to entwinement

-For ordinary entanglement entropy, this question is immaterial since the entanglement shadow shields the region close to the singularity from being probed by Ryu-Takayanagi surfaces.
+For ordinary entanglement entropy, this question is immaterial since the entanglement shadow shields the regions close to horizons or singularities from being probed by Ryu-Takayanagi surfaces.
 But this is not the case for entwinement.

 Using our results of \secref{sec:monodromy-method} and \ref{sec:large-winding-numbers}, we can draw the following conclusions pertaining to ``entanglement build geometry'' in the BTZ black hole.
 For small covering parameter $m$ and thus small winding numbers $w<m$, the difference between entwinement and the length of a winding geodesic is small, though increasing with $w$.
 Thus, for regions within the entanglement shadow but far away from the black hole horizon the entanglement builds geometry proposal seems to be robust: to good approximation, entwinement is dual to the length of a winding geodesic.
 In fact, if we increase $m$ and thus enlarge the region of spacetime probed by the winding geodesics the $1/N$ corrections become even smaller due to the exponential suppression with $m$.
 The increase with $w$ for fixed $m$ also fits in the expectation that the length of geodesics with larger winding number should be less well approximated by entwinement.
 We expect similar conclusions to hold for the two-sided black hole where the winding geodesics can probe the black hole interior.